gisestek/Home-Assistant-Weather-dependent-car-heater/README.md

   {{ states('number.viimeisin_ulkolampotila') }}
 {% endif %}
 ```
-This template helper sets time for the heater to shut off, whit included 30 minutes delay if you are running late in the morning:
+This template helper sets time for the heater to shut off, with included 30 minutes delay if you are running late in the morning:
 ```jinja2
 {% set time_departure = today_at(timedelta(hours=state_attr('input_datetime.lahtoaika', 'hour'), minutes=state_attr('input_datetime.lahtoaika', 'minute'))) %}
 {% set time_offset_stop = timedelta(minutes=30) %}